soutobias/home-interview-write-integrate-climate-loss-calcs/README.md

 ## Exercise 3: Scaling the Loss Calculation Model

 ### Task Description
-Provide a written explanation of how you would scale the Python script to efficiently handle a dataset of 1,000,000 buildings.
+Provide a written explanation of how you would scale your Python script from Exercise 2 to efficiently handle a dataset of 1,000,000 buildings.

 ### Requirements
 - **Scalability Analysis**: Evaluate the current script's performance with a larger dataset.